Marcos-Fernando/AnnoTEP/README.md

                      [4] Complete Annotation
 ```

-**Step 2:** Run the command adding the full path of the directory containing the genome and the type of annotation you want
+**Step 2:** Run the command adding the full path of the directory containing the genome and the type of annotation you want:
 ```sh
 python run_annotep.py --file $HOME/TEs/At.fasta --type 2
 ```